Skip to main content

 Nesting

 As on the web, nesting <RedrawProvider> is idempotent.
-To create an isolated instance with its own device, use <LocalRedrawProvider>, which always owns its instance even when nested.
+To create an isolated device, use <LocalRedrawProvider>, which always owns its device even when nested.

 RedrawCanvas